subvisual/subvisual.com/src/posts/2014-11-27-my-experience-as-an-apprentice/index.md

 ---
+highlight: false
-path: /46-my-experience-as-an-apprentice/
+path: 46-my-experience-as-an-apprentice
-title: "My experience as an apprentice"
+title: My experience as an apprentice
+categories:
+  - academy
 author: joao-justo
 date: 2014-11-27
-tags:
-  - development
 intro: >
   In the last couple of months I've been a part of Group Buddies.
 I joined this company as an apprentice, where I learnt how to work for the web and to follow high quality standards.
 I was already coding apps for fun, but I had no idea how the web worked.
+tags:
+  - development
 ---

 In the last couple of months I've been a part of [Group Buddies](https://groupbuddies.com/).
 I joined this company as an apprentice, where I learnt how to work for the web and to follow high quality standards.
 I was already coding apps for fun, but I had no idea how the web worked.